programminghistorian/jekyll/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown.md

 Crash Course.](http://cli.learncodethehardway.org/book/)*

-Once opened, you should see a text window and a prompt that looks something like this: `computer-name:~username $`.
+Once opened, you should see a text window and a prompt that looks something like this: `computer-name:~username$`.
 The tilde indicates your "home" directory, and in fact you can type `$ cd ~` at any point to return to your home directory.
-The dollar sign in your terminal window is just a prompt for you to type something.
-The dollar sign in the instructions here indicates you must type what follows into the terminal prompt (as opposed to typing it into your document); remember to hit enter after every command.
+Don't type the dollar sign, it just symbolizes the command prompt of your terminal, promting you to type something into your terminal (as opposed to typing it into your document); remember to hit enter after every command.

 It is very likely that your "Documents" folder is located here.
 Type